39th Illinois Infantry Regiment: Adjutant General's Report

-The organization of this Regiment was commenced as soon as the news of the firing on Fort Sumter reached Chicago.
+The organization of this regiment was commenced as soon as the news of the firing on Fort Sumter reached Chicago.

 General T. O. Osborn was one of its contemplated field officers, and labored zealously to get it accepted under the first call for troops, but did not accomplish his object.
-The State having filled its quota without this Regiment, efforts were made to get it accepted into the State service of Missouri, but without success.
-The Regiment had already assumed the name of His Excellency, the Governor of Illinois, and was known as the "Yates Phalanx".
-Governor Yates manifested an earnest desire to see it brought into the service, and sent General O. L. Mann (then known as Captain) to Washington, with strong commendatory letters to the President and Secretary of War, urging the acceptance of the Regiment, which at this time had over 800 men on the roles.
+The state having filled its quota without this regiment, efforts were made to get it accepted into the State service of Missouri, but without success.
+The regiment had already assumed the name of His Excellency, the governor of Illinois, and was known as the "Yates Phalanx".
+Governor Yates manifested an earnest desire to see it brought into the service, and sent General O. L. Mann (then known as Captain) to Washington, with strong commendatory letters to the president and secretary of war, urging the acceptance of the regiment, which at this time had over 800 men on the rolls.

-The Regiment was accepted on the day succeeding the first Bull Run disaster, and Austin Light, of Chicago, was appointed Colonel; and under his direction the organization was completed, and left Camp Mather, Chicago, on the morning of October 13, 1861.
-The day previous to the departure, a beautiful stand of colors was presented to the Regiment by Miss Helen Arion, daughter of Colonel Arion.
+The regiment was accepted on the day succeeding the first Bull Run disaster, and Austin Light, of Chicago, was appointed colonel; and under his direction the organization was completed, and left Camp Mather, Chicago, on the morning of October 13, 1861.
+The day previous to the departure, a beautiful stand of colors was presented to the regiment by Miss Helen Arion, daughter of Colonel Arion.
 It had also won a handsome flag at a prize drill, under the auspices of the Illinois Agricultural Society, then in session at Chicago.

-On leaving Chicago, the Regiment reported to Brigadier General Curtis, at Camp Benton, St. Louis, Missouri.
+On leaving Chicago, the regiment reported to Brigadier General Curtis, at Camp Benton, St. Louis, Missouri.

-October 29, the Regiment received orders to proceed to Williamsport, Maryland, where it was fully armed and equipped.
+October 29, the regiment received orders to proceed to Williamsport, Maryland, where it was fully armed and equipped.
 December 11, it pressed on to Hancock, Maryland, at which point it crossed the Potomac River, and was distributed in detachments along the Baltimore and Ohio Railroad, to assist in guarding that important line of transit.

 January 3, 1862, the advance of a rebel force 15,000 strong, under command of "Stonewall" Jackson, attacked Companies D, I and K, in the command of Major Mann, near Bath, Virginia, and, after a brisk little fight, were repulsed; then, with two pieces of artillery, and a liberal display of strategy and courage, the enemy was held in check for nearly twenty-four hours.
 Company G, under command of Captain Slaughter, was also attacked at Great Cacapon Bridge, but repulsed the enemy with considerable loss.
 A heavy force was approaching, and this Company, not being able to ford the Potomac, retreated up the railroad to Cumberland, Maryland.
-Colonel Osborn, with the remaining portion of the Regiment, was simultaneously attacked at Alpine Station.
+Colonel Osborn, with the remaining portion of the regiment, was simultaneously attacked at Alpine Station.
 Companies C and F, in command of Captain Munn, drew into ambush about five hundred (500) of Ashby's Cavalry, and, after killing and wounding 30, routed them.
-The Regiment finally forded the Potomac, sustaining no serious loss, except in the matter of camp and garrison equipage, and took up a new position on the Maryland shore.
+The regiment finally forded the Potomac, sustaining no serious loss, except in the matter of camp and garrison equipage, and took up a new position on the Maryland shore.